cloudfoundry/eirini/README.md

 Eirini has the following components, the first two are available as subcommands of the `eirini` binary:

- - `Sink` provides a convergence loop that pulls desired apps from the Cloud Controller and creates corresponding Kubernetes resources.
+ - `Bifrost` converts and transfers cloud controller app specific requests to OPI specific objects and runs them in Kubernetes.
 It relies on the `Registry` to serve OCI images for droplets, and `OPI` to abstract the communication with Kube.
-(Example: `eirini sink --ccApi <api url> --ccPass <internal admin user password>`)
  - `Registry` is an OCI registry vending images based on droplets.
 Eventually this would be nice to move in to Cloud Controller.
-(Example: `eirini registry --rootfs </path/to/rootfs.tar>`)
  - `OPI` or the "orchestrator provider interface" provides a declarative abstraction over multiple schedulers inspired by Diego's LRP/Task model and Bosh's CPI concept.
  - `St8ge` implements Staging by running Kubernetes/OPI one-off tasks